 Instead, Chris urges readers to shatter those misconceptions and “flip the script.”

-Find an idol or a mentor whose life you actually want — that may not be the overworked CEO and that’s okay!
-Figure out how they got to where they are and look for cues of what you can do to get on the same track.
+Find an idol or a mentor whose life you actually want — FYI that may not be the overworked CEO and that’s okay!
+Figure out how they got to where they are and look for clues of what you can do to get on the same track.

 But most importantly, stop telling yourself that success looks the same for everyone.

 Live a well rounded life.
 Explore all the opportunities that interest you.
 If you miss one, there’ll be others.
-And there’s more than one way to work.
+There’s more than one way to work.

 4. Resign every year

 In an effort to avoid discomfort and stay in our comfort zones, we often choose ‘the devil we know.’

 Are you playing small?